 A Message on Stewardship from the Treasurer

-(5) Finally, for those who prefer hard numbers, there is this: in round numbers it costs about $1,350,000 to run the Church of the Advent every year, which comes to about $6,500 per pledging member or family.
+(4) For those who would prefer more concrete figures, there is this: in round numbers it costs about $1,400,000 to run the Church of the Advent every year, which comes to about $7,000 per pledging member or family.
 How does your pledge compare?

 Yours in Christ,